Terminator 2: Judgment Day: Casting

 Schwarzenegger became interested in reprising his role after finding the character more complex and sympathetic than in the previous film.
 To accurately portray a fearless and emotionless machine, he trained extensively with stunt coordinator Joel Kramer to remain unaffected by fire and explosions around him.
 Schwarzenegger earned $12–15 million for his involvement.
 (Note: Attributed to multiple references:) Carolco had been blamed for the increase in exorbitant salaries paid to actors, having paid Schwarzenegger around $11 million for Total Recall (1990).
 They justified the expense as the value of their leads' wide appeal in markets outside the U.S. To lessen the immediate financial burden, Carolco paid most of Schwarzenegger's salary with a financed $12.75 million Gulfstream III jet.

-Cameron refused to re-cast Hamilton's role but developed plans to work around her absence if she chose not to return.
+Cameron refused to recast Hamilton's role but developed plans to work around her absence if she chose not to return.
 Negotiations were protracted but concluded promptly after Cameron informed Carolco the script could not be finished until he knew if Hamilton would be involved.
 Hamilton received roughly $1 million, which she described as "quite a bit more" than her earnings for The Terminator, but expressed disappointment at the pay disparity between her and Schwarzenegger.
 (Note: Attributed to multiple references:) Hamilton requested that Sarah exhibit a "crazy" demeanor, explaining that after years of living with the impending doom of humanity, she believed Sarah would have transformed into an untamed entity, a warrior combined with a psychologically unstable woman.
 She continued: "[The T-800] is a better human than I am, and I'm a better Terminator than he is".
 Cameron considered giving the character a facial scar but determined that applying it daily would be difficult.
 Hamilton undertook extensive preparation for her role, working with a personal trainer for three hours a day, six days a week, and maintaining a strict low-fat diet, losing about 12 lb of body weight.
-She also received judo and military training from former Israeli commando Uziel Gal.
+She also received judo and military training from Uziel Gal.
 Between training, filming, and spending time with her infant son Dalton, Hamilton averaged only four hours of sleep per day.
 She described her experience as "sheer hell" but enjoyed showing off her new physique.
 Hamilton's twin sister, Leslie, was also cast in scenes where two versions of Sarah appear on-screen simultaneously.